 The prospective student must submit a completed application form.
 The application can be found online at www.dbts.edu.
-The application can be completed online or mailed to DBTS.
-The application should be sent as soon as DBTS is considered as a potential institution for graduate studies.
+The application should be submitted as soon as DBTS is considered as a potential institution for graduate studies.
 Each prospective student must sign a statement on the application form indicating he is in full agreement with the Seminary Creed.